xohw/MD6-FPGA-implementation/README.md

 		12. Press the "BTNC" button on the panel (the middle button) for receiving the hashed message.

-# Instructions for running the test vector:
+# Instructions for running the test vectors:

 		1. Implementation of the algorithm on the board as described above.
 		2. Open the "Test_vector.exe" from Software/Test Vectors Software/GUI App.